 5. Third-Party Presence

-If you read ConversionXL regularly, you already know that social proof still matters.
+If you read CXL regularly, you already know that social proof still matters.
 What you might be less aware of is that social proof exists whether you provide it on your site or not.
 Social proof isn’t exclusively testimonials beside LinkedIn head shots.

 Be aware that your visitors are leaving your site to seek third-party advice.
 That could mean…